test-to-com/phalcondbg/README.md

 * [ZEPHIR](http://zephir-lang.com/) last version tested was 0.8.x
 * [ZEP to PHP](https://github.com/test-to-com/zep-to-php)

-**NOTE:** Please follow these projects install instruction (including there requirements).
+**NOTE:** Please follow these projects seperate install instruction (including their requirements).
 They have to be working for what follows to work!!!

 This should basically work on any Linux Distribution.